galsci/mapsims/docs/usage.rst

     import mapsims
     simulator = mapsims.from_config("example_config.cfg")

-This returns a :py:class:`MapSims` object, then you can produce the output map with::
+This returns a :py:class:`.MapSims` object, then you can produce the output map with::

     output_map = simulator.execute()